UPDATE 1-Trump's cash-rich campaign faces money competition from Democratic rivals

 U.S. Senator Elizabeth Warren has criticized her rivals for holding fundraising events that court donors capable of writing $2,800 checks.
 She vowed early in the election cycle to not hold fundraisers and rely almost entirely on donations made online.
 The target of much of her criticism, former South Bend, Indiana, Mayor Pete Buttigieg, has argued that Democrats need to be taking donations from all donors, including the wealthy, to remain competitive with Trump.

-Warren is the only the top tier Democrat to see a fundraising dip from the third quarter to the fourth.
+Warren is the only top-tier Democrat to see a fundraising dip from the third quarter to the fourth.
 The Massachusetts senator raised $21.2 million during the final quarter of 2019, dropping from $24.6 million the prior quarter, her campaign said on Friday.

 Other Democrats fared better.
 U.S. Senator Bernie Sanders raised more than $34.5 million in the fourth quarter, likely to be the largest three-month haul for a 2020 Democratic presidential candidate.